UnitasBrooks/functional-programming-in-scala/README.md

-# functional-programming-in-scala
-Functional Programming in Scala Solutions
+My answers to the Functional Programming in Scala book.
+I also added a main and some basic cli arg parsing for quick testing.